oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/custom-images.md

       - As a layer on an existing
         WebLogic image in the repository
         that doesn't already have a domain home, such as an updated CPU image from OCR.
-      - Or, as a new WebLogic image from a base OS image.
+      - Or, as a new WebLogic image from a base OS image. **NOTE**:  Oracle strongly recommends rebasing your images with the latest security patches by applying the `--recommendedPatches` option.
       - For more information, see [Apply patched images to a running domain]({{< relref "/userguide/base-images/patch-images#domain-in-image" >}}).

   - WIT [`update`](https://oracle.github.io/weblogic-image-tool/userguide/tools/update-image/) command: